kayan-xvi/kayan-xvi/README.md

 ### Hello
-My profile is pretty empty due to only joining recently but I've been coding for 2 years I previously did VEX Robotics so had some, but limied, interaction with code
+My profile is pretty empty due to only joining recently but I've been coding for 2 years I previously did VEX Robotics so had some, but limied, interaction with code (And no Atlas I did not just make this for you - I've been using it for JS resources)

 Languages:
 - Python - intermediate